skrulcik/go-navigator/README.md

 # `go`

 `go` is a smarter way to move between directories.
-It makes navigating across branches of the file tree painless, especially to your most popular folders.
-Combining classic `cd` behavior with user-defined shortcuts and inferences based on historic choices means you'll (almost) always end up exactly where you want.
+Just type the name of the folder you want, and `go` will almost always bring your there, even if it has to jump across the file tree.

-The three different methods that `go` uses to determine a destination directory, are, in order of preference:
+The four different methods that `go` uses to determine a destination directory, are, in order of preference:

 1. `cd` - If you just want to `cd` somewhere, `go` will follow the path appropriately.
 2. Shortcuts - Custom shortcuts (symbolic links) stored in the ~/.go_links allow you to navigate to tricky places with minimal keystrokes.
-3. Most Recent [Coming Soon] - Navigate to the most recent directory with the given name.
-This allows you to navigate _across_ the file system tree as easily as you move up and down it.
+3. Most Recent - Navigate to the most recently visited directory with the same base name as the one given.
+This acts as a cache, making it extremely efficient to access your most frequently used directories.
+4. Depth-limited Search [Experimental] - Search through top-level directories starting from the home folder, and continuing at folder depths of 1-4.
+This is a very slow search method, but will find almost any folder.
+Once the folder is found, it will be added to the history, making future accesses faster. _Feedback on the usefulness of this feature, compared to its slow speed, is appreciated._

 ## Installation